zacharysiegel/Bacter/notes.md

       ✓ Change 'Leave Game' text in pause tutorial menu to 'Leave Tutorial' ✓ File system overhaul
       ✓ Replace $() with eid() (in z.js)
-      Lag Reduction
+      ✓ Lag Reduction
-         Consolidate game updates to server into single emit Set as interval with _renderfrequency
+         ?
+Consolidate game updates to server into single emit ?
+Set as interval with _renderfrequency
+         ✓ Send less superfluous data
+      ✓ Change toxin to center on crosshair
       Fix survival bug if multiple last players die on same tick Fix password bug a3.2.0 - Capture the Flag + Infection + King of the Hill